rhysd/github-clone-all/README.md

 2. Click 'Generate new token'
 3. Add token description
 4. Without checking any checkbox, click 'Generate token'
-5. Key is shown in your tokens list
+5. Generated token is shown at the top of your tokens list

 ## Use github-clone-all programmatically